Myanmar civil war (2021–present): Earthquake and aftermath (March 2025 – present)

 On 28 March 2025, the 2025 Myanmar earthquake struck, deepening the nation's humanitarian crisis and shifting the focus of the civil war.
 The resistance, junta, and EAOs all declared various unilateral ceasefires that were observed to varying degrees.
 The junta continued airstrikes on civilian targets under the guise of defending against the resistance.
 It used the chaos to position itself as the only actor capable of coordinating a disaster response, attempting to block aid efforts of the resistance to reinforce its authority.
 But this also gave the resistance a chance to show its state-building efforts to gain legitimacy as a governing body in resistance-held areas by organising aid and evacuation and highlighting the junta's attempts to block relief.
+Insurgent dynamics continued to evolve with Arakan Army expanding its influence through a loose network of allied resistance groups, projecting its power out of Rakhine State into neighbouring regions.

 The earthquake also entangled the civil war with international actors as relief organisations navigated the complex situation on the ground.
 Far from being a moment of unity, the disaster allowed external actors to consolidate influence and the military to secure its symbolic authority rather than delivering relief equitably.
 Beyond aid, China orchestrated the MNDAA's handover of Lashio to the junta in part by exploiting the post-earthquake political vacuum to tighten its grip on Myanmar's borderlands.
+Analysts describe Beijing' involvement as part of a broader strategy to influence and create stability along its border through its leverage over both sides of the conflict.
 Meanwhile, offensives continued in areas unaffected by the earthquake or ceasefire declarations, like in Indaw and Karen State.

+The Tatmadaw proceeded with long-delayed general elections across three phases in areas under their control through December 2025 and January 2026.
+Major opposition parties were barred from participating and regions affected by conflict were unable to vote.
+Analysts argued the vote was held to legitimise continued military rule rather than resolve the conflict.
+Observers noted that the Tatmadaw did little to reduce hostilities during the election, continuing airstrikes in regions holding voting and killing at least 170.
+Resistance groups also targeted individuals and places associated with the election.
+The election in Loikaw was reported to be restless, with forced voting and bombings.